Learn about and find resources for creating accessible web content on agency platforms

 Your role in accessibility

-As a government agency, we serve all citizens in our state If you post documents to WSDOT's website.
+As a government agency, we serve all citizens in our state.
 More than 20 percent of adults in Washington have some type of disability, and many more have some ties to someone living with one.
 Whether it's permanent, such as color blindness, or temporary, such as a broken arm in a sling, it's important that our website is easy to adjust for those who need to customize their experience.

 Examples of accessibility difficulties web users may come across